 Salads, both warm and cold, homemade soup and magnificent omelettes!

 Our lunch menu combines our 'Swan favourites' menu of pub classics with a lighter selection of homemade sandwiches, soups and omelettes which can be customised (yes, we even have gluten free bread!)

 Can't be bothered to cook or want to catch up with friends?

 Homemade without the hassle of washing up!

 We have a good selection of warm and cold starters to share or keep all to yourself as well as a 'Swan favourites' board full of pub classics which are all homemade by Pete, Frank & George in our kitchen.
 Lasagne (meat & veggie), sausages made to our own recipe, chilli, salmon goujons or fresh fishcakes and more as well as our own infamous 'Swan's burger' with as much cheese and bacon as you can manage!
 In addition to this, we have a good range of additional main meals which reflect seasonal availability; game, fish freshly caught or a proper pie handmade by us as well as the choice of the best steaks we can find.

 Someone told me we have a separate stomach for pudding

 It's a good job!

 Puddings are all homemade and change frequently.
-Favourites are Pete's Sticky toffee pudding, Matt's summer fruit terrine and of course, our homemade crumble which varies from traditional rhubarb and custard to sticky toffee apple and everything in between - with homemade custard of course!
+Favourites are Frank's Sticky toffee pudding, Pete's lemon meringue tart and of course, our homemade crumble which varies from traditional rhubarb and custard to sticky toffee apple and everything in between - with homemade custard of course!
 Our ice creams are all from local supplier Marshfields and you can round off your meal with coffee, specially blended and purchased in partnership with The Food Gallery, Marlborough.

 Roasts on Sundays